 Scoping it out

-Whether you’re raising money for an independent film or spending a client’s money on a corporate video, every penny needs to be accounted for.
-Client, investor or business partner, they want to know what you’re spending their money on.
+Whether you’re raising money for an independent film or spending a clients money on a corporate video, every penny needs to be accounted for.
+Clients, investors and business partners want to know what you’re spending their money on.

 A film script or screenplay is usually one of the first line items in a budget.
 In a corporate video production workflow, the script is the first item that requires approval before production goes ahead.